-- Favorable financial aid treatment: There are certain assets and retirement accounts that make it hard to receive financial aid.
+- Favorable financial aid treatment: Certain assets and retirement accounts make it hard to receive financial aid.
 A 529 plan is reported as a parent’s asset and therefore has a minimal effect on financial aid eligibility.
-Only 5.64% of the value of the 529 account is counted against the child’s financial aid eligibility.
-Distributions from 529 accounts are not counted as income on the FAFSA.
+Only 5.64% of the value of the 529 accounts is counted against the child’s financial aid eligibility.
+Distributions from 529 accounts are not reported as income on the FAFSA.

 - Flexibility to invest in any 529 plan: You can invest in almost any state’s 529 plan and you don’t have to go to school or live in that particular state.

 - Transferable to another eligible family member: If one of your children decides to not go to college, then you can transfer the 529 account beneficiary to another child or even yourself.
 There are no federal tax implications when you transfer a 529 to another qualified beneficiary and there are typically no state or local taxes either.
 It is important to know that you can only roll a 529 over to another 529 with no income tax once every 12 months.